Stephen Baxter (footballer)

 Stephen John Baxter BEM (born 1 October 1965) is a Northern Irish football manager and retired footballer.
-He is the current manager of Crusaders, where he had two spells as a player, and is currently the longest serving manager of one club in world football.
+He is manager of NIFL Premiership team Carrick Rangers.
+Baxter is known for his time at Crusaders, where he had two spells as a player, and served as manager for 19 years between 2005 and 2024.

 In 2019, Baxter was awarded a British Empire Medal for services to football in Northern Ireland.

 Playing career

 'Stanley' (as he would later be nicknamed after the Scottish comedian) started out as a player with Glentoran before signing for Ards in 1985.
 His goalscoring exploits caught the notice of Linfield and he signed for them in 1987, winning two Irish League championships, three Gold Cups and a League Cup.
 He scored 102 goals in 219 games for the Blues, of which 169 were starts.

 Unable to hold down a regular starting place, however, he signed for Crusaders in 1994.
 Baxter became one of the key players of Crusaders' golden team of the 90's, again winning two Irish League championships, a Gold Cup and League Cup.
 In 1995/96, he was named in the Football Writers' Premier League Team of the Year, and in 1996/97 he was named as the Ulster Footballer of the Year.
 He then moved to Glenavon for a successful period before returning to Seaview for a second two-year spell in 2000.

 Baxter was memorable for his hat-trick in a relegation play-off against Lisburn Distillery, ensuring the Crues' survival.
 Baxter left Seaview a firm fan-favourite and legend status for a short spell at Bangor, where he coached briefly and played two cup games, before retiring from football completely and opening a sports shop in Newtownards.
 He played a total of 650 games in his career, and scored 303 goals.
 He later came out of retirement briefly in a County Antrim Shield match against Dundela in 2005.